nobbyknox/assessment-absa/README.md

 #### 3. Prepare JUnit test cases to validate the input throughout the flow

 Unit tests have been provided that test each queue receiver and associated service.
-See the unit test source files for details.
+Please see the unit test source files for details.

 #### 4. Using Apache Maven, how will you structure your *pom* file to ensure all relevant dependencies are included?

 I mostly start with https://start.spring.io where I specify the main dependencies along with some other details.
 The site then generates a skeleton application that is used as the base for the project.
 [View the project's pom.xml file](https://github.com/nobbyknox/assessment-absa/blob/master/pom.xml)

+Additionally, the site https://mvnrepository.com/ provides useful snippets for adding additional dependencies to your `pom.xml`.

 #### 5. What questions will you ask the System Analyst to ensure these requirements are clear and concise?